 2020 Mark Carney – How We Get What We Value

 The 2020 Reith Lectures, aired on BBC Radio 4 in December, were inspiring and enlightening on many levels.
-However we were surprised to hear Dr Carney, UN Special Envoy for Climate Change and Finance, praising Danone as an example of an ethical company that “‘has totally re-oriented itself and shifted along that continuum towards re-balancing purpose and profit.”
+However we were surprised to hear Dr Carney, former Governor of the Bank of England, now UN Special Envoy for Climate Change and Finance, praising Danone as an example of an ethical company that “‘has totally re-oriented itself and shifted along that continuum towards re-balancing purpose and profit.”